rarebreed/rarebreed.github.io/_posts/2017-07-07-frp-nutshell.md

 The practical part

-- :ref:`flow-types`
 - [Setting up and using flow][-flow-setup]
 - [Getting and using VS Code][-vscode-setup]

 **NOTE** I've been switching to typescript simply because there's more libraries with typescript defs

-I am going to illustrate, as much as possible, examples using the `Flow`_ language.
+I am going to illustrate, as much as possible, examples using the Flow language.
 Flow is basically a type checker for javascript with a fairly powerful type system (more powerful than Java actually).
 I recommend going to flow's site and looking at their Getting Started docs.